 - White gold is the first choice of 35% of women who buy jewelry for themselves.

-- Revenue of the world’s largest jewelry company amounted to $53.7 billion in 2019.
+- Revenue of the world’s largest jewelry company, LVMH Group, amounted to $54.5 billion.

 World Market Jewelry Stats Explained

-Costume or fashion jewelry is mostly made of less expensive materials than the standard gold/diamond/gem combinations.
-Costume jewelry pieces include everything from glass and aluminum to semi-precious stones.
-That being said, these pieces have an affordable retail price, which is the main reason behind the fashion jewelry industry statistics which indicate that the value of this market could reach $59.7 billion by 2027.
+That being said, these pieces have an affordable retail price, which is the main reason behind the fashion jewelry industry statistics.
+They indicate that the value of this market could reach $60 billion by 2027.

 As the name itself suggests, the main purpose of fashion jewelry is to complement different fashion styles.
-We all know that styles change from season to season, so it comes as no surprise that the fashion industry sales statistics show that more than 50% of this market is aimed at women.
+Interestingly, the fashion industry sales statistics show that more than 50% of this market is aimed at women.

 3. 38% of surveyed jewelry companies reported an increase in sales of custom-made jewelry in 2020.

-A recent survey on the jewelry industry trends for 2020 indicates that 23% of the companies that participated in the survey saw an increase in sales of bridal jewelry and colored stones.
+A recent survey on the jewelry industry trends from 2020 indicates that 23% of the companies that participated in the survey saw an increase in sales of bridal jewelry and colored stones.